 Throughout the past year of my blog and the past decade plus in my journals, I have done a good job at telling my story.
 It would be disingenuous of me to say that my story should not be told.
 However, a singular focus on myself neglects all those around me.
 They deserve to have their stories told.
 In the future, I hope to carve out space here – and elsewhere, though here especially – to tell the story of others.
 I will have to start small with my expectations and plans but one day soon, I hope to bring you my grandfather’s story and the story of many more.

-One thought on “Telling People’s Stories
+One response to “Telling People’s Stories”

-1. This is a great plan and your grandfather is a great place to start.
+This is a great plan and your grandfather is a great place to start.

 Recording and sharing the stories in each person’s voice is even more compelling, although with a wordsmith like you, the written story will be engaging.